Custom Sliding Interior Doors: Hardware Solutions Guide

 When Standard Hardware Already Solves Your Problem

-Your door measures 38" x 84" instead of the standard 36" x 80".
-That's not a custom situation.
-We stock hardware kits that accommodate doors from 24" to 48" wide using the same track system.
-The rollers adjust along the track length.
+A door measuring 38" x 84" instead of the standard 36" x 80" isn't a custom situation.
+We stock hardware kits that accommodate doors from 24" to 48" wide using the same track system, with rollers that adjust along the track length.
 The only calculation you need is track length: door width times two, plus 4–6 inches for overhang.

 Standard configurations that handle most "non-standard" situations: